choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

      elements:
        Shape: *TRACK

-The content of this link is almost the same as the left crawler except for being left-right symmetric.
+The content of this link is almost the same as the left track except for being left-right symmetric.
 For the shape, we reference the anchor set earlier with the name "CRAWLER" as an alias.

 If you reload the model and see a model displayed like below, it's complete!